November 28, 2017

 - Must have access to and be willing to use a private vehicle with up-to-date insurance and valid driver’s license.

-- Fluent and able to provide all services in an Asian language and English.
+- Fluent and able to provide all services in Vietnamese and English.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 While performing the duties of this job, the employee is regularly required to talk or hear.
 The employee regularly is required to stand, walk, sit, use hand to finger, handle or feel objects, tools, or controls; and reach with hands and arms.
 The employee frequently bends, lifts and/or moves up to 10 pounds with relative ease.
 Specific vision abilities required by this job include close vision and the ability to adjust focus